Jarijari

-The Jarijari (also known as Nyeri Nyeri) are an indigenous Australian people whose traditional territory is in the Mallee region of Victoria.
+The Jarijari (also known as Nyeri Nyeri) are an Aboriginal Australian people whose traditional territory is in the Mallee region of Victoria.

 Name

 Jari/nyeri was the tribe's word for "no", it being customary for the Murray tribes of this area to be identified by the negative used in their respective languages.

 Language

 The Jarijari language has been classified as belonging to the Lower Murray Areal Group, together with Kureinji, and to be similar to that spoken by the Watiwati, but reports are contradictory and may not be speaking of the same people.